Community request cards are small, portable cards that can be used in one’s community to access goods and services.

 - Multiple cards can be strung together.

-- Consider ways to facilitate transaction using cards.
+- Consider ways to facilitate transactions using cards.

 How to introduce community request cards: